mlswg/mls-architecture/draft-rescorla-mls-architecture.md

 ### Delivery of messages and attachments {#delivery-guarantees}

-The DS's major responsibility is to ensure delivery of messages.
+The DS's main responsibility is to ensure delivery of messages.
 Specifically, we assume that DSs provide:

 * Reliable delivery -- when a message is provided to the DS,